mapeditor/tiled/_posts/2022-08-11-tiled-1-9-1-released.md

 tags: release
 ---

-This patch releases addresses a few serious issues in [Tiled 1.9][tiled-1.9], including a crash when removing a custom property without having a project loaded.
+This patch release addresses a few serious issues in [Tiled 1.9][tiled-1.9], including a crash when removing a custom property without having a project loaded.
 Upgrading is highly recommended!